Chaldene/pancam/To-Do.md

 # Prioties

--   Look into the best use of the Pandas Int64 and how best to draw missing data.
+-   Preview to have same JSON as RAW with added details
+-   Convert CUC to a useful time
 -   Split data into activities so that it is easy to view HK etc.
--   Check HaImageProc verifies that the last image is complete
--   Even if missing Start of LDT write to file anyway
--   Check for end of LDT file
 -   Hide x-axis labels on multi-stack, particularly for overview as can see extra numbers.

+# Directory structure
+-   HK as a simple binary
+-   HK Plots also included

 ## Nice to haves
+-   Look into the best use of the Pandas Int64 and how best to draw missing data.
 -   Decode Rover Variables, HRCWarm etc.
 -   Use PIU time rather than packet time
 -   Generate HK Ess and Non-Ess Calibrated for the rest of the variables